mbiesiad/awesome-astronomy/README.md

 ## Zooniverse

-* [Zooniverse](https://www.zooniverse.org/) (website) - is a citizen science web portal owned and operated by the Citizen Science Alliance.
+* [Zooniverse](https://www.zooniverse.org/) (website) - A citizen science web portal owned and operated by the Citizen Science Alliance.

 * [Zooniverse repo on GitHub](https://github.com/zooniverse) - Zooniverse' repositories on the GitHub.